shashankboosi/FakeNewsML/output/readme.md

 `python scorer.py <test file> <model predictions file>`

+Each csv should have a 3-column header in row 1:
+`Headline | Body ID | Stance`
-Each csv should have a 3-column header: Headline, Body ID, Stance.
-Each following row is a headline, body ID and true or predicted stance
+Each following row is a headline, body ID and stance:
+`Trump runs for office | 35 | discuss`
+`Football is very safe | 97  | agree`
+` ... `

-# Scoring is as follows:
+## Scoring is as follows:
-`  +0.25 for each correct unrelated
++0.25 for each correct unrelated
-  +0.25 for each correct related (label is any of agree, disagree, discuss) +0.75 for each correct agree, disagree, discuss`
++0.25 for each correct related (label is any of agree, disagree, discuss)
++0.75 for each correct agree, disagree, discuss